-This Policy applies to all Councillors, Council Staff and Contractors to ensure the ordinary business of Council continues in a responsible, transparent and legally compliant manner during the Election Period.
+This Policy applies to Councillors, Council Staff and Contractors to ensure the ordinary business of Council continues in a responsible, transparent and legally compliant manner during the Election Period.
+The caretaker period commences 32 days before the election, when nominations close, and ends at 6pm on election day.
 This policy impacts upon:

-- the timing of the consideration and decision making for major policies; - timing of community engagement processes; - use of Council resources, including Staff; - the publication of written material by Council; - the timing and conduct of Council events and activities; - access to Council information; and - use of the media, including social media (all individual program and facility Shire Facebook pages, Twitter feeds, and Instagram).
+- The timing of the consideration and decision making for major policies; - Timing of community engagement processes; - Use of council resources, including staff; - The publication of written material by Council; - The timing and conduct of council events and activities; - Access to Council information; and - Use of the media, including all social media channels.